xavierbriole/botpress/docs/guide/docs/managing/proactive.md

 ## Overview

-You may wish to make your bot act proactively on your website in response to some action.
-E.g., make the bot speak first, suggest they buy the product they are viewing after a set time or ask them for feedback on services they were using.
+You may wish to make your chatbot act proactively on your website in response to an action or event.
+A common requirement is to make the chatbot speak first.

+Other use cases include a welcome message informing visitors that they are talking to a chatbot, suggesting a product purchase after the visitor views it for a set time, or asking for feedback on services they were using.

 ## Requirements

 ### Send an event from the webpage

-First you need to open the webchat (either manually or programmatically) and then send an event from the webpage.
+First, you need to open the webchat (either manually or programmatically) and then send an event from the webpage.

 > 📖 How do I open the webchat?
 Please refer to the [channel-web](../channels/web#embedding) section.